1andgraf/discord-music-bot/README.md

 | `!playlist <name>` | Plays a saved playlist |
 | `!leave` | Disconnects bot from voice channel |

-Users with the role **music ban** cannot make any bot interactions.
+Users with the role **"music ban"** cannot make any bot interactions.

 ## 🧱 Installation